Draper's Meadow massacre: Aftermath

 Colonel John Buchanan sent a party of soldiers from the Augusta County militia after the Shawnees, but they failed to locate them and returned empty-handed.
 On 11 August Governor Robert Dinwiddie wrote to Buchanan: "I am sorry the Men You sent after the Murderers did not come up with them."

 Letitia Preston Floyd reported in her 1843 letter that when William Preston and John Draper returned to Draper's Meadow, on either the same day or the next day, "they found Patton, Mrs. Draper, the mother of Mrs. Ingles, and the children buried."
 The location of the graves of those killed in the massacre remains unknown, but it is believed to be in the vicinity of the Duck Pond on the campus of Virginia Tech.
 There is no record of their burial site among documents by William Preston and other members of his family.

-In mid-October Mary escaped from Big Bone, Kentucky, without her children, and made a 42-day journey of more than 800 mi across the Appalachian Mountains together with another woman, reaching Draper's Meadow on 1 December, 1755.
+In mid-October Mary escaped from Big Bone Lick, Kentucky, without her children, and made a 42-day journey of more than 800 mi across the Appalachian Mountains together with another woman, reaching Draper's Meadow on 1 December, 1755.
 Letitia Preston Floyd claimed that Mary was pregnant when captured and gave birth "3 months after her capture" to a daughter, and that she abandoned her baby when she decided to escape, however there is evidence to the contrary.

 In February 1756, the Sandy Creek Expedition was sent to attack Lower Shawneetown, where Mary Ingles had briefly been held prisoner, however the expedition was forced to turn back before reaching the town, due to harsh weather and lack of food.

+In September 1756, Governor Dinwiddie wrote to Colonel Clement Read: "Give Stalniker £100 to...build a little Stockade Fort at Draper's Meadow."
+However, no evidence has been found that the fort was ever built.